 “I know you lost your job, girl, I’mma pray for you.”

 Please don’t.
 You can come over to see me and pray with me hand in hand.
-Visit with me and lay hands on me to bring blessings, my home so that I keep it, my family so that they stay fed.
-You can call me up for a brainstorming session to help me see what options I may not have considered.
+Visit with me and lay hands on me to bring blessings, lay hands on my home so that I keep it, lay hands on my family so that they stay fed.
+You can call me up for a brainstorming session to help me see what options I have that I may not have considered.

 There are some of my sisters that when they say they will pray for me, I know they really are praying and I love prayers!
 What I do not want is someone who uses that phrase to dismiss me or to get me to leave so they can rid themselves of doing what they can to help.
-Being a blessing to another, at times, takes effort.
+Being a blessing to another takes effort.